CSCfi/swift-browser-ui/docs/source/instructions.rst

 Setting up TLS termination proxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The backend itself is not meant to be run as standalone in a production
+The backend can be run in secure mode, i.e. with HTTPS enabled, but for
-environment.
-Therefore in a running config a TLS termination proxy should be
-used to make the service secure.
-Setting up TLS termination is outside the
+scaling up a TLS termination proxy is recommended.
+Setting up TLS termination
-scope of this documentation, but a few useful links are provided along with
+is outside the scope of this documentation, but a few useful links are
-the necessary configs regarding this service. [#]_ [#]_
+provided along with the necessary configs regarding this service. [#]_ [#]_

 Scaling up the service
 ----------------------